munishm/bicep-workshop/Challenges/Challenge1.md

 ## ARM JSON Templates vs Bicep Templates

 To understand better how Bicep outshines the ARM JSON templates, you need to understand what is ARM JSON template is.
-ARM templates are written in JSON to provision the Azure resources.
-In case you have not worked with ARM JSON templates before, we recommend reading this [link](You can learn more about ARM templates from this [link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
+Before Bicep, ARM templates were written in JSON to provision the Azure resources.
+In case you have not worked with ARM JSON templates before, we recommend reading this [link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).

-How is Bicep different from ARM JSON templates:
+*How is Bicep different from ARM JSON templates:*

 Excerpt from Bicep documentation:
 ***